-15. To provide for calling forth the militia to execute the laws of the Confederate States, suppress insurrections and repel invasion.

-16. To provide for organizing, arming and disciplining the militia, and for governing such part of them as may be employed in the service of the Confederate States; reserving to the States, respectively, the appointment of the officers and the authority of training the militia according to the discipline prescribed by
+10. To define and punish piracies and felonies com-Chisfederate States, and who shall not, when elected, mitted on the high seas, and offences against the law cute the laws of the Confederate States, suppress insurrections and repel invasion.
+16. To provide for organizing, arming and discipout the concurrence of two-thirds of the members | lining the militia, and for governing such part of them as may be employed in the service of the Confederate Judgment in eases of impeachment shall not ex- | States; reserving to the States, respectively, the appointment of the officers and the authority of training the militia according to the discipline prescribed by